mpkin/PhD-tutorials/MPI/README.md

     You will be prompted to set a VNC password (do not leave this blank).
 Select `n` when asked about a view-only password.
 The password can be changed with `vncpasswd`.
 After starting the server, you will be pointed to a log file in `~/.vnc`.
 Look at this file to determine the hostname and port of the instance

-3. Setup an SSH tunnel to the VNC server
+3. Set up an SSH tunnel to the VNC server

    From your local machine, create an SSH tunnel to the compute node:
    ```